Friday, March 27, 2020

 Sign up for Orientation, including signing up any family members or other guests who'll be attending with you (there is no family orientation program in spring quarter), by logging into your SU Applicant Portal and completing the process online.
 (Be sure to use your SU Applicant Portal email address and password here - this is the same email address and password you used for this portal to submit your application to SU, to check the status of your application, etc.)

 If you need to make any changes to your Orientation reservation, including adding or removing a guest and updating any information for either yourself or your guest(s), please contact our office at email@example.com or 206-296-2525 to request changes.

 There are a variety of ride-share options in the Seattle area.
 You can check out Uber, Lyft, or taxis to get a direct ride from the airport to campus.
 Additionally, there are a variety of public transportation options available.
 You may want to use Google Maps or the King County Metro Transit websites to plan your trip in advance.

 You can also consult the Admissions website for driving information and directions to campus.
-Parking will be free in the Broadway and Murphy garages for students and their guests attending Orientation.
+Parking will be free, with advance registration, in the Broadway and Murphy garages for students and their guests attending Orientation.

-Students who will be attending Winter Quarter Orientation and living on campus may move into their residence hall the day before the session, on Thursday, January 2.
+Students who will be attending Spring Quarter Orientation and living on campus may move into their residence hall the day before the session, on Thursday, March 26.
 Students may move in between 10:00 a.m. - 8:00 p.m. and no specific appointment time is necessary.
 If you have questions specifically about housing, you may contact Housing and Residence Life (HRL) at firstname.lastname@example.org or visit the HRL website at https://www.seattleu.edu//housing/.

 Check-in for Orientation begins at 9:00 a.m. on the ground floor of the Student Center.
 (See the SU campus map for the location of the Student Center.)